 Les Légendes de Bugatti

-The sixth model is the crowning glory of the Legends series, made in honour of Ettore Bugatti, the founder and patron of the brand.
+The sixth model is the crowning glory of the Legends series, made in honor of Ettore Bugatti, the founder and patron of the brand.
 Ettore Bugatti was one of the most important figures in the history of 20th-century motoring.
-He was able to combine his family’s rich artistic legacy with his own technical ideas, thus laying the foundation for a design style that would shape the brand and make it unmistakeable.
+He was able to combine his family’s rich artistic legacy with his own technical ideas, thus laying the foundation for a design style that would shape the brand and make it unmistakable.

 The brand values “Art, form, technique” describe this unique approach.
 Ettore Bugatti strove to always create a unique artwork.
 His ideas and cars laid the foundation for an automotive brand that would become one of the most renowned and valuable in the world – both then and now.
 Ettore Bugatti himself is a legend.
 Therefore it only makes sense to dedicate the final Legends car, modelled on the historic Type 41 Royale, after him.
 Bugatti unveiled the car in August 2014 at the Monterey Car Week in California.